ALL STATE DATA UPDATED FOR 2023! *Office closed in 2021

 There are generally three stages in the application process for Social Security Disability benefits: initial application, reconsideration, and the hearing.
 In this table, you can see how Alaska compares to the national average (all states in America) when it comes to approval rates at each of those stages.

 As the table shows, Alaska is well ahead of the national average in approval rates at the Initial Application and Reconsideration stages.
-However, at the Hearing level, Alaska is far, far behind the national average.
-This means applicants are lot more likely to win their benefits in the early stages of the process rather than the later.
+However, Alaska no longer has its own office, therefore there is not Hearing level data as of 2021.
 This is a good reason why applicants from Alaska may want to work with an advocate on their application.

 Alaska Initial Application Approval Over Time